 MORE ON COUPLES MARRIAGE RELATIONSHIP COUNSELING THERAPY

 Current research has shown that there are 10-15 things couples will fight about for their entire relationship.
 In addition, it also shows that 67% of all relationship issues will never be solved.
 They will just be managed.
-It is not whether a couple fights that determines divorce, but how they fight.
+It is not whether a couple fights that determine divorce, but how they fight.
 More specifically, how this fighting spills over and contaminates the rest of the relationship.

 The problem is you can’t separate the emotions from the people who are having the disagreement.
 Ignoring emotions overlooks the fact that they are a great motivator for change.
-(In proper doses, anger motivates us to get up and do things and worry motivates us to make plans.)
+(In proper doses, anger motivates us to get up and do things, and worry motivates us to make plans.)

 IF YOU LOOK UNDER THE SURFACE OF THE DISAGREEMENT YOU WILL SEE:

 Let’s look at an example.
 A wife complains to her husband about an issue that the husband takes as nagging.
 This perceived nagging is actually the wife’s way of saying, “I need you, are you here for me?
 Can I count on you to be responsive to me?”
 The husband sees the complaint as a deficiency that he has, that he is not living up to his end of the bargain.
 This results in the husband emotionally closing down or stonewalling.
 Stonewalling causes the wife to protest even louder.
 And the cycle continues.

 Wife: I’m not important to you because I can’t reach you.
 You’re not accessible and responsive.
 Then I will reach out to you louder until you hear me.
 (More complaining)

 Husband: I’m not good enough because you are complaining.
 I hide or defend against this complaining because it makes me feel bad about myself.
 (More stonewalling)